vtrnnhlinh/vtrnnhlinh.github.io/_posts/2024-06-16-everyday-a-leetcode-problem-day-3.md

 layout: post
 title: Everyday a Leetcode Problem - 26.
 Remove Duplicates from Sorted Array
 date: 2024-06-16 16:00:00 +0700
-categories: [Linh the Engineer, Leetcode Problems]
+categories: Linh the Engineer
 tags: [english, cse, dsa]     # TAG names should always be lowercase
+giscus_comments: true
+toc:
+   beginning: true
 ---

 Today we come with this simple problem but mine isn't so statistically impressive again, all because of you `erase()`!